-A non-AP STA shall remain in the Awake state until the end of the current TXOP addressed to itself with a value of 1 in the More Data field.A non-AP STA may transition to the Doze state if it receives a frame from the AP addressed to itself with a value of 0 in the More Data field .
+A non-AP STA shall remain in the Awake state until the end of the current TXOP when one of the following conditions is met:

+If it is the intended receiver of a frame with More Data field set to 1 that is sent by the AP.

+If it is an SF Initiator of a SF exchange sequence within a single TXOP.

+A non-AP STA may transition to the Doze state if it is the intended receiver of a frame with More Data field set to 0 that is sent by the AP.

 Instruction to Editor: Please replace Figure 9-44c with the following one: